Join Our Circle of InfluenceMetro-Omaha

 Our joint advisory board convenes twice a year and members come to the table from multiple Metro-Omaha and Council Bluffs entities.

-We are so proud to be allied with Attendance Works in the STAY CONNECTED, KEEP LEARNING campaign.
+We are so proud to be allied with Attendance Works in the Showing Up Together! campaign.

-School Based Attendance Coalition & Metro-Omaha Raise Me to Read Attendance Awareness Campaign
+Community Based Attendance Coalition & Metro-Omaha Raise Me to Read

 Attendance is not merely a school issue to solve, it is a community issue that requires cross sector partnerships to create meaningful change.